Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 not a science, so at some point you gotta get a feel for seasonality and all these topics in general, but I hope this helps.

-## Colour cont.
+# Colour cont.

 Ok well what about everything that’s not black white grey and blue?
 Good question, I’ll keep overviews of other colours/shades of them pretty brief because it starts to get fairly personalized based on one’s complexion from here onwards.

+## Brown

 Brown is probably the next one to go over.
-Brown has a functional reason for historically existing in fashion due to leather, various treatments of leather turn out into shades of brown.
+Brown has a genuine functional reason for historically existing in fashion due to leather, various treatments of leather turn out into shades of brown.
 If you don’t want to support/purchase animal-based clothing products, this functional reason goes away.
 But still,